Graduate Courses in Mechanical Engineering

 5337.
 Engineering Analysis in Applied Mechanics.
 3(3-0)

-Simultaneous Equations - Equilibrium, Eigenvalues and Eignevectors; Extreme Values of Functions; Calculus of Variations; Extremum Principles of Thermodynamics; Stationarity and Extremum Principles of Solid Mechanics; Equations of Motion and the Stationarity Principles of Lagrange and Hamilton.
+Simultaneous Equations - Equilibrium, Eigenvalues and Eigenvectors; Extreme Values of Functions; Calculus of Variations; Extremum Principles of Thermodynamics; Stationarity and Extremum Principles of Solid Mechanics; Equations of Motion and the Stationarity Principles of Lagrange and Hamilton.
 Prerequisite: graduate standing and permission of instructor.

 5345.
 Conduction and Convection Heat Transfer.
 3(3-0)